mergu/dev-scripts/README.md

-# dev-scripts
-Script repo for ZC devs to play in, auto-uploaded to the builds server after merges.
+Testing the builds server integration